What do Gettysburg, Fort Sumter, ironclads, and cats have in common?? The Civil War Tails at the Homestead Diorama Museum in Gettysburg!

 If you’re looking for something new to do with the kids, Civil War Tails is a great stop on your Gettysburg journey.
-Our hours are a little unusual, so please check out our Hours & Info page.
-We are generally open until 8 p.m., so if you’re wondering what to do in Gettysburg in the evening, stop on by!
+As you plan your visit, please check out our Hours & Info page.
+We are open until 8 p.m., so if you’re wondering what to do in Gettysburg in the evening, stop on by!

 See you soon at Civil War Tails!

 Can’t make it to Gettysburg?
 Check out Civil War Tails: 8,000 Cat Soldiers Tell the Panoramic Story, written by us, the creators of the dioramas!
 Published by Stackpole Books and available on Amazon and Kindle, this book tells the history of our cats and the historical events and individuals that inpired the dioramas!

 Civil War Tails at the Homestead Diorama Museum, LLC 785 Baltimore Street, Gettysburg, PA 17325 info@CivilWarTails.com (717) 420-5273